JoaoPedroNobre/JoaoPedroNobre/README.md

 ### João Nobre
 ---
-Driven by a passion for technology, I am a Computer Science student and an aspiring backend developer with a keen interest in building efficient and scalable solutions.
-I have experience with **Python, SQL** and  I am continuously expanding my knowledge to tackle future challenges.
+As a Computer Science student and aspiring Data Engineer, I am passionate about building the infrastructure that turns raw data into actionable insights.
+My focus is on creating robust and scalable data pipelines (ETL/ELT), and I am always deepening my expertise in Big Data ecosystems and cloud platforms to tackle modern data challenges.

 - Currently pursuing a degree in Computer Science